telefonicaid/kafnus/README.md

   Node.js service that transforms raw notifications into structured events.
 Each data flow (historic, lastdata, mongo, etc.) is handled by an independent agent.

 - 🔄 **Kafnus Connect**
+  Persistence component (Kafka Connect–based) responsible for storing processed NGSI messages.
 Custom image of Kafka Connect with plugins integrated.
-Persists processed messages to different sinks:
+  It is hosted in a separate repository: [telefonicaid/kafnus-connect](https://github.com/telefonicaid/kafnus-connect).
+  Supports:
   - **PostGIS**, via a modified JDBC connector and custom SMT.
   - **MongoDB**, via the official MongoDB connector.
   - **HTTP endpoints**, via a  Aiven-Open http connector for apache kafka.